-We look forward to welcoming you back to Milton Academy.
-Coming together as a community is the cornerstone of the Milton experience, and we are committed to finding creative ways to convene and connect.
-As we plan this school year in the midst of the coronavirus pandemic, the safety of our students, faculty, and staff guides all of our decisions.
-Whether we are on campus or remote, we hold an unwavering commitment to educating our students in an engaging and fulfilling program.
-This year will look unlike any other in the history of our School.
-It will require us to remain flexible and adjust due to external factors beyond our control, but we will work together as a community to provide our students with the best experience possible.
+Coming together as a community is the cornerstone of the Milton experience, and we are finding creative ways to convene and connect.
+As we continue to plan this academic year in the midst of the coronavirus pandemic, the safety of our students, faculty, and staff guides all of our decisions.
+We hold an unwavering commitment to educating our students in an engaging and fulfilling program, whether they are on campus or remote.
+This year looks unlike any other in the history of our School.
+It requires us to remain flexible and adjust due to factors beyond our control, but we are working together as a community to provide our students with the best experience possible.

-- Upper School students will start classes learning remotely, beginning on September 14
+- Upper School students started classes remotely on September 14

-COVID-19 testing will be provided for all students, faculty, and staff in advance of and during their initial weeks on campus.
-The results of these tests—combined with local COVID-19 trends, expertise from public health and medical experts, and guidance from the Commonwealth of Massachusetts—will determine when and how we conduct in-person learning throughout this year.
+COVID-19 testing is provided for all students, faculty, and staff in advance of and during their time on campus The results of these tests—combined with local COVID-19 trends, expertise from public health and medical experts, and guidance from the Commonwealth of Massachusetts—inform the phases of our plan.
 We remain prepared to pivot quickly as circumstances change.

-Our success will require shared commitment from every member of our community as we navigate these new protocols together.
+Our success requires shared commitment from every member of our community as we navigate these new protocols together.
 We thank you in advance for your support of our School.

 HEALTH & SAFETY

 We base our approach on guidance from public health and medical experts and the Commonwealth of Massachusetts, as well as our experience as educators.

 We are committed to a rigorous and collaborative approach that cultivates curious and engaged learners.

 We work together to ensure that all have access to learning via curriculum and technology.

 We facilitate and nurture student relationships—with teachers, advisors, and peers—through academics and co-curricular activities.